lverwimp/tf-lm/README.md

 The poster presented at LREC 2018 can be found [here](poster_LREC18.pdf).

-These scripts are compatible with TensorFlow **v1.4**.
-Updating to the latest TF version is on my to do-list.
+Last update (24/05/2018): made the scripts compatible with TF version 1.8.

 !!!
 Disclaimer: This project is still under development and not everything has been tested very thoroughly yet.

 # Installation and setup

 * Python version used: 2.7.5.
 * Install [TensorFlow](https://www.tensorflow.org/versions/0.6.0/get_started/os_setup.html#download-and-setup).
-These scripts are compatible with version 1.4.
+These scripts are compatible with version 1.8.
 * Modify the config files in config/: change the pathnames and optionally the parameters.

 # Options